se2p/programming-styles-ss-2020-program-description/README.md

 ╚════════╧═══════╝
 ```

-The hunters won the game, and we should print the following banner:
+The fishermen/hunters won the game, and we should print the following banner:

 ```
       ╔════════╤═══════╗